gpinkard/dotfiles/README.md

 5. ranger: Make sure EDITOR global in /etc/profile is set to nvim so it does not open things with nano.

-6. polybar: Grab FontAwesome, as well as UW ttyp0.
+6. polybar: Grab FontAwesome, as well as SourceCodePro font.
 See polybar wiki for large list of module dependencies.

 ![Screenshot](/i3/wallpapers/workflow.png)